nfsu/gb/README.md

 param0 = instruction

-These instructions are barrel shifts: RLC, RRC, RL, RR, SLA, SRA.
+These instructions are barrel shifts: RLC, RRC, RL, RR, SLA, SRA, Swap, SRL.
 They clear the SH flags and set ZC depending on the result (C to the shifted out bit and Z to if it resulted into zero).

+Swap clears the carry flag.

 #### Bit manipulation